Zurich's natural setting provides numerous opportunities for outdoor adventures, whether mountain tracks or water activities.

 Sechseläuten (spring festival), Züri Fäscht (major city festival every 3 years), Christmas Markets (late Nov-Dec).

-Short German language courses or conversation groups.
+Short German classes to learn a language or conversation groups.

 Schauspielhaus Zürich offers a range of dramatic performances.